Sabari-2005/Exp-1-/README.md

 # SRS (Procedure):
 List of Programs:
-1. Launching the StarUML Software
+1.Launching the StarUML Software

-2. Selecting the Diagram Type
+2.Selecting the Diagram Type

 3.Create 6 Types of Diagrams: